 This commenced on 2nd April 2012 consisting of two elements.
 The first is awareness raising and education of Long Acting Reversible Contraception (LARC).
 The second involves auditing the contraceptive advice given to pregnant teenagers.

 Young women who conceive as teenagers are at greatly elevated risk of further repeat teenage conceptions.
 By encouraging the uptake of LARC has the potential to reduce conception rates.
 For more information on the empower to choose project go to the website (external link)

 Young people aged less than 25 years can access free, confidential sexual health advice and free condoms from the Condom-Card (C-Card) Schemes across Wales.
 These schemes operate mainly from youth centres and voluntary organisations.
-For more information on schemes in your areas please go to the website (external link).
+For more information please go to the C-Card scheme website (external link).